engrsakib/lost-founds-client/README.md

 3. **React Date Picker**: For intuitive and user-friendly date input functionality.
 4. **React-Simple-Typewriter**: To add dynamic typing effects.
 5. **React Awesome Reveal**: For stunning animation effects during element entry.
+6. **AXIOS**: we used axios for data fetch

 ---

 Thank you for visiting!
-Contributions are welcome to make Sakib Welfare even better.
+Contributions are welcome to make Sakib Swift Launch better.